pavan-tummala/watsonnlu-bubblecloud/README.md

 # watsonnlu-bubblecloud
-Spring Boot App which allows user to upload a file and see Watson NLU results for that document in a bubble cloud.
+Spring Boot app which allows user to upload a file and see Watson NLU results for that document in a bubble cloud.

 Configure your Watson NLU username and password in NLUCredentials.java.